Federal Job Q&A: Government Job Advice

 • Translating the skills from military experience into government career positions.
 The jobs are very different, but the competencies developed from the military are sometimes very similar, but they have to be written so that the human resources specialist can understand the experience and rate the veteran as Best Qualified.

-• Applying for the federal jobs takes patience and perseverance with a complex online application form, including document uploads, two user name / password set-ups; two profile set-ups, resume matching and a complex self-assessment questionnaire.
-The application process itself is a TEST.
+• Applying for federal jobs takes patience and perseverance with a complex online application form, including document uploads; two user name/password setups; two profile setups; resume matching; and a complex self-assessment questionnaire.
+The application process itself is a test.

 • Determining which position is right and what grade level is right for a veteran's background.
-This is not totally obvious when looking at USAJOBS announcements, as there is no specific translation table between MOS and GS positions in government.
+This is not totally obvious when looking at USAJOBS announcements, as there is no specific translation table between military occupational specialties (MOS) and GS positions in government.

-Out of the ten steps you focus on in the book, are there any that stand out to you as particularly critical, or perhaps overlooked by the average federal job seeker?
+Q.: Out of the 10 steps you focus on in the book, are there any that stand out to you as particularly critical, or perhaps overlooked by the average federal job seeker?

 Story Continues